Azure/azure-cli-extensions/src/interactive/README.rst

 The interactive shell for Microsoft Azure CLI (Command Line Interface)
 ######################################################################

+-  Recommend Commands and Scenarios Based on Previous Commands
+-  Search for Scenarios
+-  Value Completion in Scenario Mode
-* Interactive Tutorials
+-  Interactive Tutorials
-* Lightweight Drop Down Completions
+-  Lightweight Drop Down Completions
-* Auto Cached Suggestions
+-  Auto Cached Suggestions
-* Dynamic parameter completion
+-  Dynamic parameter completion
-* Defaulting scopes of commands
+-  Defaulting scopes of commands
-* On the fly descriptions of the commands AND parameters
+-  On the fly descriptions of the commands AND parameters
-* On the fly examples of how to utilize each command
+-  On the fly examples of how to utilize each command
-* Optional "az" component
-* Query the previous command
+-  Query the previous command
-* Navigation of example pane
+-  Navigation of example pane
-* Optional layout configurations
+-  Optional layout configurations
+-  Optional “az” component
-* Fun Colors
+-  Fun Colors

 Running